 Hereditary renal oncocytoma, which is low on malignancy

 Hereditary leiomyoma-renal cell carcinoma, which is a rare genetic mutation characterised by bumps on the skin or large fibroids of the uterus (in women)

 Tuberous Sceloris Complex (TSC) is a genetic mutation that leads to changes in your skin, brain, kidney, and heart and can increase your chances of developing Kidney Cancer

 Smoking: About 30% of Kidney Cancers in men and 25% in women are believed to have been caused due to smoking.
 Smoking pipes, cigars, and cigarettes greatly heighten your chances of developing Kidney Cancer

 Exposure to Hazardous Substances: A person exposed to hazardous substances like cadmium and asbestos, which are used in production factories for batteries and plastics can increase your risk of developing Kidney Cancer.

 Obesity and Poor Nutrition: Kidney Cancer has often been attributed to a high-fat diet.
 It can lead to obesity.
 Know how you can maintain a healthy weight here.

 Although there is no proven method to avoid Kidney Cancer, a few simple lifestyle and diet changes can go a long way:

-- Maintain a healthy body weight, and eat fresh vegetables and fruits and drink lots of water.
-Cut on your fat intake and exercise regularly to keep your body healthy.
+Maintain a healthy body weight by eating fresh vegetables and fruits, and drinking lots of water.
+Cut down on your fat intake and exercise regularly to keep your body healthy.

 Kidney Transplant in India